Overcoming Non-stationary Dynamics with Evidential Proximal Policy Optimization: Background

-\subsection{Evidential Deep Learning}
+\subsection{Evidential deep learning}

-Bayesian inference \citep{bishop2006pattern,gelman2013bda} infers a posterior over parameters, given a likelihood and data-independent prior.
-Evidential deep learning \citep{sensoy2018evidential} modifies this by instead learning an evidential, i.e., data-dependent prior, whose parameters are usually inferred by a neural net.
-Choosing this prior to be conjugate to the likelihood provides an analytically tractable marginal likelihood as the objective, which can be optimized via gradient descent.
-Marginal likelihood optimization is also known as \emph{Type II Maximum Likelihood} or \emph{Empirical Bayes}~\citep{efron2012large}.
+Bayesian inference \citep{bishop2006pattern,gelman2013bda} infers a posterior distribution over model parameters from a given likelihood function evaluated on data and a prior distribution chosen without access to data.
+Evidential deep learning \citep{sensoy2018evidential} applies the classical Bayesian framework in a particular way where posteriors are fit to data-specific random variables from data-specific prior distributions, the parameters of which are amortized by input observations.
+The amortized prior and the likelihood are chosen from conjugate families to ensure analytically tractable computation of the posterior and the marginal likelihood, the latter of which is used as a training objective.\footnote{Marginal likelihood optimization is also known as \emph{Type II Maximum Likelihood} or \emph{Empirical Bayes}~\citep{efron2012large}.} See \citet{ulmer2023prior} for a recent survey paper introducing the concept in greater detail.

-\citet{amini2020evidential} extends evidential deep learning \citep{sensoy2018evidential} to regression.
-We build our solution on their formulation as value function approximation, which is a regression problem, They assume a target $y$ with features $\mbx$ to be normally distributed, whose mean $\mu$ and variance $\sigma^2$ follow an evidential prior Normal Inverse-Gamma ($\NIG$) distribution:
+We build our solution on \citet{amini2020evidential}'s adaptation of the evidential framework to regression problems, as a typical continuous control task has real-valued reward functions. \citet{amini2020evidential}'s approach assumes that the output label $y$ corresponding to an input observation $\mbx$ follows a normally distributed likelihood with mean $\mu$ and variance $\sigma^2$.
+This distribution is assigned a Normal Inverse-Gamma ($\NIG$) distributed evidential prior: